rebelsky/csc207c/_eboards/eboard19-2.md

 Lab
 ---

 You know the drill.

-A different kind of lab.
-Write up as you go.
-Mostly "propose what to do and then compare to what we've done".
+However, today's drill is a bit different.